metabase/metabase/docs/api/database.md

 ## `GET /api/database/:id/autocomplete_suggestions`

-Return a list of autocomplete suggestions for a given `prefix`.
+Return a list of autocomplete suggestions for a given `prefix`, or `substring`.
+Should only specify one, but `substring` will have priority if both are present.

   This is intened for use with the ACE Editor when the User is typing raw SQL.
 Suggestions include matching `Tables` and `Fields` in this `Database`.